TAKE ACTION NOW: Call Wendy’s executive as hundreds march down NYC!

 4. Let us know how it went using the form below!

 “Hi, my name is _______ and I’m calling to leave a message for Mr. Nelson Peltz in support of the Coalition of Immokalee Workers.
-This morning when you came to work, you witnessed dozens of farmworkers and their allies from all around the country converged for a five-day Freedom Fast outside of Trian Partners.
-They are demanding that Mr. Peltz do his part to end sexual violence in Wendy's supply chain.
-It is imperative that Wendy's use its purchasing power to support the CIW's Fair Food Program and its groundbreaking human rights protections rather than continue to finance the notoriously abusive Mexican produce industry.
-I'm aware that farmworker women have requested to meet with Mr. Peltz to discuss this issue and that he has yet to respond to them.
-This Thursday, thousands are preparing to march to Trian Partners to amplify the Wendy's Boycott.
+Today hundreds of farmworkers and allies will marching through the streets of New York City calling on Wendy’s to join the Fair Food Program.
+They are demanding that Mr. Peltz Wendy's leadership do their part to end human rights abuses in Wendy's supply chain.
+It is imperative that Wendy's use its purchasing power to support the CIW's Fair Food Program and its groundbreaking human rights protections rather than simply shifting to purchasing tomatoes from greenhouses in North America.
 I urge Mr. Peltz to bring Wendy's into the Program immediately.

 Thank you for relaying this message.”